MalcolmMcLean/babyx/README.md

 You can still take Baby X sources and drop them into your own projects if you find that more convenient.

+Check out the /topic branches for more Baby programs, currently there is BabyLife and BabyImageViewer.